Corns & Calluses

 Corns & Calluses Treatment in Craigieburn and Gladstone Park

 Medifoot Clinic helps patients from Craigieburn, Gladstone Park, and surrounding Melbourne suburbs with painful corns, calluses, cracked skin, and pressure-related foot problems.
 Treatment may include careful removal of hard skin, pressure relief, footwear advice, and addressing the underlying mechanical cause where needed.
+Tradespeople are among the most common patients we see for this type of problem — tight steel-capped boots and prolonged standing on hard surfaces drive significant pressure and friction throughout the day, making corns and calluses particularly persistent unless footwear and load are properly addressed.
+Our page on foot pain for tradies covers how boot-related pressure contributes to skin problems and other foot conditions at work.

 Frequently Asked Questions About Corns & Calluses